 As with most things on the web, the choices are pretty much endless.
-But for the purposes of consigning this objection to the scrap heap, suffice it to say that in just two minutes you could have yourself a candidate profile or a recruiter profile here on Social-Hire complete with all the tools you need to publish blog posts, respond to blog comments and promote your blog through Facebook, Twitter, LinkedIn or pretty much any other social media you care to mention.
+But for the purposes of consigning this objection to the scrap heap, suffice it to say that in just two minutes you could apply to be a blogger here on Social-Hire and have all the tools you need to publish blog posts, respond to blog comments and promote your blog through Facebook, Twitter, LinkedIn or pretty much any other social media you care to mention.

 So if we can all agree that blogging is technologically well within your grasp, let's picture just a few ways in which your career is going to be transformed by adding occasional blogging to your armoury...